Best Ferret Bedding — Quick Comparison

 Never use these materials for ferrets:

-• Clumping cat litter — if ingested, it swells and causes intestinal blockages.
-Use only paper-based or wood-pellet litter in ferret litter boxes.
+- Clumping cat litter — if ingested, it swells and causes intestinal blockages.
+Use only paper-based or wood-pellet litter in ferret litter boxes — see our best ferret litter guide for specific product recommendations.

 Best Paper Bedding for Ferrets